-Everyone carries some faulty genes, usually without knowing which ones.
-A person who has a faulty gene, but is not affected by it, is called a 'carrier'.
+Everyone carries some faulty genes usually without knowing which ones.
+A person who has a faulty gene, but is not affected by it, is called a 'carrier' or 'genetic carrier'.

-In hyperornithinaemia, as for most other enzyme deficiencies, as long as only one of a pair of genes is faulty, there are no noticeable effects.
+In MSUD, as for most other enzyme deficiencies, as long as only one of a pair of genes is faulty, there are no noticeable effects.
 But if both genes are faulty, problems will arise.
 When two people with the same faulty gene have children, their child may be affected.
-Children born with hyperornithinaemia have inherited a faulty hyperornithinaemia gene from both parents.